wp-plugins/get-custom-field-values/readme.txt

 * `c2c_get_post_custom()` : set the "Post ID" field to the ID of the post you want to reference and set other values as desired.
 * `c2c_get_random_custom()` : leave "Post ID" blank, check "Pick random value?", and set other values as desired.
 * `c2c_get_random_post_custom()` : set the "Post ID" field to the ID of the post you want to reference, check "Pick random value?", and set other values as desired.
-* `c2c_get_recent_custom()` : leave "Post ID" blank and set other values as desired.
+* `c2c_get_recent_custom()` : leave "Post ID" blank, leave "Pick random value?" unchecked, and set other values as desired.

-= Why can't I see the widget or shortcode builder as mentioned in the features listing? =

-Those features are only available if you are running WordPress 2.8 or later.
+= I don't plan on using the shortcode builder when writing or editing a post or page, so how do I get rid of it? =

+When on the write or edit admin pages for a page or post, find the "Screen Options" link near the upper right-hand corner of the page.
+Clicking it slides down a panel of options.
+In the "Show on screen" section, uncheck the checkbox labeled "Get Custom Field Values - Shortcode".
+This must be done separately for posts and for pages if you want the shortcode builder disabled for both sections.

 == Screenshots ==

 1. Screenshot of the plugin's widget configuration.
 1. Screenshot of the plugin's shortcode builder.

 == Changelog ==

+= 3.2 =
+* Fix 'Send to Editor' for shortcode builder
+* (widget) Full re-implementation using C2C_Widget_002
+* (widget) Full localization support
+* (widget) Fix bug with saving widget
+* (shortcode) Output JS in footer instead of head
+* Add if(!function_exists()) checks around all functions
+* Change description
+* Add PHPDoc documentation
+* Remove docs from top of plugin file (all that and more are in readme.txt)
+* Add package info to top of file
+* Note compatibility with WP 3.0+
+* Drop compatibility with version of WP older than 2.8
+* Minor code reformatting (spacing)
+* Add Upgrade Notice section to readme.txt
+* Remove trailing whitespace
+* Update copyright date
+* Update screenshots

+= 3.1 =
+* (Not publicly released.)

 = 3.0.1 =
 * Added additional check to prevent error when running under WP older than 2.8